cgpeltier/janesR/README.md

 **XMLs from the Reference/News endpoints**

 All Janes endpoints *except* the Reference and News endpoints natively return JSON data.
 Reference and News instead return XML versions of Janes online documents.
-As a result, using the argument `endpoint = "references"` or `endpoint = "news"` instead saves XMLs of the documents that fit your search criteria to your working directory.
+As a result, using the argument `endpoint = "references"` or `endpoint = "news"` instead saves XMLs to your working directory.
 It is still possible to use parallel processing when saving XMLs.

 <!-- badges: start -->
   [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)